LunaCreates/Luna-Creates/src/site/blog/top-10-most-visited-countries-in-the-world.md

 * **Cappadocia** - is known for its fairytale scenery, cave dwellings, remarkable rock formations and the hundreds of hot air balloons that soar in the sky during sunrise each morning.

   ![Cappadocia](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-39-04.png)
 * **Topkapi Palace** - is a large museum in the east of the Fatih district of Istanbul in Turkey.
-In the 15th and 16th centuries it served as the main residence and administrative headquarters of the Ottoman sultans.
+In the 15th and 16th centuries, it served as the main residence and administrative headquarters of the Ottoman sultans.

   ![Topkapi Palace](https://lunacreates.co.uk/images/blog/screen-shot-2021-06-08-at-23-40-16.png)
 * **Pamukkale** - is a town in western Turkey known for the mineral-rich thermal waters flowing down white travertine terraces on a nearby hillside.